 Marni was the North American representative on the International Working Group on Global Organic Textile Standard (GOTS), and a member of Food Policy Action’s Vote Advisory Council.
 Marni also recently served as Managing Director of the Cookbook Project, a 501(c)(3) dedicated to empowering people to create healthier and more sustainable communities through food, nutrition education, and cooking.

-Marni currently teaches “Foundations of Food Policy”, a course in the Political Science department at Tulane University.
+Marni teaches “Foundations of Food Policy”, a course in the Political Science department at Tulane University.
 She also sits on the advisory board of Shift Change, a New Orleans organization working to make food, beverage, and nightlife spaces safer for all, with a focus on sexual violence education, prevention, intervention, and response for bar and restaurant industry professionals; and on the Board of Directors of Culinaria Center for Food Law, Policy, and Culture, a policy institute focused on fostering a food system beneficial to producers, consumers, and the environment.